shawnmckinney/fortressdemo1/README.txt

 ###################################################################################
 # Section 3: Sample RBAC Policy with Fortress
 ###################################################################################
+Dynamic Separation of Duty constraints restrict one role from set (ROLE_TEST1, ROLE_TEST2, and ROLE_TEST3) that may be activated at a time.
+- user1 is assigned ROLE_TEST1, ROLE_TEST2, ROLE_TEST3
+- user2 is assigned ROLE_TEST2
+- user3 is assigned ROLE_TEST3
+- user1 default role activation is ROLE_TEST1
-user1 can view all pages but only buttons on Page1 user1 default role activation is ROLE_TEST1 user1 can activate role ROLE_TEST2 or ROLE_TEST3
+- user1 can view all pages but can only view buttons corresponding with its activated role
+- user1 can activate one and only one role from set ( ROLE_TEST1, ROLE_TEST2 or ROLE_TEST3 )
-user1 cannot have all three roles activated simultaneously because of dynamic SoD constraint preventing it. user2 can only view Page2 and Page2 buttons user3 can only view Page3 and Page3 buttons
+- user2 can only view Page2 and Page2 buttons
+- user3 can only view Page3 and Page3 buttons

+Rationale for policy:
+Consider an example of three bank tellers (teller1, teller2, teller3) and three bank branches (branch1, branch, branch3).
+One teller (teller1) may work in any of the three branches (branch1, branch2, branch3) but can only be active in one branch at a time.
+The other two Tellers (teller2, teller3) are restricted to branch2 and branch3 respectively.
+RBAC provides a means in which to enforce this policy following the principle of least privilege.